Listen to Debtors Waltz

 Final Thoughts

-Keywords: Jenny Toledo The Debtor’s Waltz, Daniel Defoe debt story, debtor’s prison songs, historical folk ballads, The Threadbare Tapes Jenny Toledo, music inspired by Daniel Defoe, resilience and creativity in hardship, story behind the song, Jenny Toledo folk music, debt and creativity
+Keywords: Debtors Waltz, Debtors Waltz song story, Daniel Defoe debt story, Daniel Defoe folk song, debtor’s prison song, The Threadbare Tapes, Jenny Toledo folk project, historical folk ballad, music inspired by Daniel Defoe, resilience and creativity in hardship, story behind the song, debt and creativity, Mairtin Olubaigh, SYME Music Publishing